Agencies get cracking to trace UP born slain Al-Qaeda chief’s Indian links

 The questioning of Haider Ali and Safdar Nagori held the key to establish the origin of Umar.
 Both had spoken about the rise of the Al-Qaeda in India and how the outfit was extremely keen on launching operations in India.
 Both Nagori and Haider Ali told the IB that they were in touch with a man who spoke Urdu the Indian way and all along he told them that at any cost the caliphate needs to be established and India will play a great role.

-Both said that the Al-Qaeda had a great potential in India and there were several youth who subscribed to the ideology of the Al-Qaeda and were ready to battle with them.
+Both said that the Al-Qaeda had a great potential in India and there were several youths who subscribed to the ideology of the Al-Qaeda and were ready to battle with them.
 The Al-Qaeda had managed to rope in at least 30 youth from Uttar Pradesh and Bhatkal in Karnataka and each of them has had links with the SIMI.